Mohamed Nasheed: Early life

-Nasheed was held in prison for an article in the political magazine Sangu, published in 1991, alleging the government had rigged the 1989 general election.
-He was named an Amnesty International prisoner of conscience in 1991.
-He has stated that he was tortured while in detention, including being chained to a chair outside for 12 days and forced to eat food containing crushed glass.
+On 24 November 1990, Nasheed was arrested following an article he published in the political magazine Sangu, along with another Sri Lankan magazine, about the corruption of the Maldivian government and the alleged government interference in the 1989 general election.
+He was taken to Dhoonidhoo detention centre, where he was in solitary confinement for eighteen months.
+He stated that he was tortured while in detention, including being chained to a chair outside for twelve days and forced to eat food containing crushed glass.
+In 1991, Nasheed was designated as a prisoner of conscience by Amnesty International.